The Ultimate Sales Machine by Chet Holmes

 Chet Holmes writes like a coach.

-There’s a lot of tough love.
-He calls out lazy thinking, poor habits, and excuses but in a way that motivates you to take action.
+There is a lot of tough love.
+He calls out lazy thinking, poor habits, and excuses, but in a way that motivates you to take action.

 What I love the most is that he walks the talk.
-He shares his own wins, failures, and lessons and not the abstract theories.
+He shares his own wins, failures, and lessons, not abstract theories.
 It feels like sitting in a room with a battle-hardened sales mentor.

 How I Use This Book Today

-Even today, The Ultimate Sales Machine forms a foundational part of the VUSM (VIKAS Universal Sales Methodology), the sales training framework I’ve developed.
+Even today, The Ultimate Sales Machine forms a foundational part of the VUSM (VIKAS Universal Sales Methodology), the sales training framework I have developed.

 In fact, whenever I onboard new team members or coach a batch of financial advisors, I recommend this book as mandatory reading, just like it was for me at Motilal Oswal.